blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/core.md

 #### If using create-react-app

-[CRACO](https://www.npmjs.com/package/@craco/craco) provides an similar way to override webpack config which is obfuscated in Create React App built applications.
+[CRACO](https://www.npmjs.com/package/@craco/craco) provides a similar way to override webpack config which is obfuscated in Create React App built applications.

 The above webpack 5 example can be used in the `craco.config.js` file at the root level in this case.